Isabella Stewart Gardner Museum theft: Bobby Donati

 The veracity of Youngworth's claims and the authenticity of the painting shown to Mashberg is disputed.
-Youngworth supplied paint chips to Mashberg, and federal authorities reported that they were indeed from Rembrandt's era, but did not match oils used for The Storm on the Sea of Galilee.
+Youngworth supplied paint chips to Mashberg, and federal authorities reported that they were indeed from Rembrandt's era but did not match oils used for The Storm on the Sea of Galilee.
 The way Mashberg described the painting as being "unfurled" has also been scrutinized, as the stolen painting was covered with a heavy varnish that would not roll easily.
 Federal authorities and the museum began working with Youngworth after Mashberg's story was published, but Youngworth made negotiations difficult.
 He would not work with authorities unless his demands could be met, which included full immunity and Connor's release from jail.
-The authorities were skeptical of Youngworth's veracity, and only offered partial immunity.
+The authorities were skeptical of Youngworth's veracity and only offered partial immunity.
 The United States attorney overseeing the case eventually ceased talks with Youngworth unless he could provide more reliable evidence that he had access to the Gardner works.
 Youngworth again provided a vial of paint chips, purportedly from The Storm on the Sea of Galilee, and 25 color photographs of the painting and A Lady and Gentleman in Black.
 A joint statement from the museum and federal investigators announced that the chips were not from the stolen Rembrandts, though they did test as being from 17th century paintings and could potentially be from The Concert.

 In 2014, investigative reporter Stephen Kurkjian wrote to gangster Vincent Ferrara, Donati's superior during the gang war, inquiring if he had information about the Gardner theft.
 He received a call back from an associate of Ferrara who explained the FBI was wrong in suspecting the Merlino gang's involvement and claimed that Donati organized the robbery.
-The caller explained that Donati visited Ferrara in jail about three months before the theft, after the latter was charged for murder, and told Ferrara that he was going to do something to get him out of jail.
+The caller explained that Donati visited Ferrara in jail about three months before the theft, after the latter was charged with murder, and told Ferrara that he was going to do something to get him out of jail.
 Three months later, Ferrara heard news about the Gardner theft, after which Donati visited him again and confirmed to Ferrara that he was involved in the robbery.
 He claimed to have buried the artwork and would start a negotiation for his release once the investigation cooled down.
 The negotiations never occurred because Donati was murdered.
 Kurkjian believes Donati was motivated to free Ferrara from prison because Ferrara could protect him in the gang war.
 A friend of Guarente also corroborated that Donati organized the robbery, and that Donati gave paintings to Guarente when he became concerned for his own safety.
 Donati was close friends with Guarente.
 The two were seen at a social club in Revere shortly before the robbery with a bag of police uniforms.